November 4, 2020 - Updated December 5, 2022

 The PicoStrap Theme: delivering the best Bootstrap experience, fully bloat-free

 The whole idea behind our project is to leverage Bootstrap at it's best, to maximize the usefulness of this CSS framework in your specific project.
-And to get more people to enjoy the power of SASS and of a powerful CSS framework, even if they're not command line experts.
+And to get more people to enjoy the power of SASS, which is absolutely necessary to fully use Bootstrap, even if they're not command line experts.

 We are actually at the third iteration of our theme, and it's faster and leaner than ever!